 Pancakes are a favorite breakfast dish for millions of people.
-I am no exception – I love homemade pancakes.
-You know, the old fashioned kind, made completely from scratch?
-This is an old, tried-and-true egg-less family pancake recipe that I’ve been using for ages.
-These pancakes are so good that you won’t need another pancake recipe.
+I am no exception - I love homemade pancakes.
+You know, the old-fashioned kind, made completely from scratch?
+This is an old, tried-and-true egg-less family pancake recipe that I've been using for ages.
+These pancakes are so good that you won't need another pancake recipe.

 These pancakes are not very sweet so serve them dusted with powdered sugar, drizzled with maple or corn syrup, or honey.
 Or with your favorite jam on the side.
+I love them with my homemade strawberry jam.
+Try them with fresh berries, dusted with a little bit of powdered sugar, one of my favorite ways to have pancakes and homemade waffles.

 The batter in this recipe is fairly thick and makes very thick and fluffy pancakes.
 If you like your pancakes bigger, add a little bit more buttermilk to thin the batter out.